 Sometimes you feel like ordering in Chinese food, but don’t want to spend the money.
 Or maybe you feel like it’s not a healthy option.
-Or maybe you are like us and choosing not to order in during the “stay at home” orders.
 This recipe for simple “just like takeout” vegetable lo mein, is not only delicious and so simple to make, but chock full of good for you veggies and easy on the wallet too!

 I’ve been making stir fry’s for years.
 Throw a little of this and a little bit of that into a pan, serve over rice and voila, dinner.
 But I have always wanted to figure out how to make vegetable lo mein and I finally did it.
 Using ingredients that are mostly pantry staples and vegetables you have on hand, this is a great vegetarian, vegan, 30-minute meal that your family will love!